vaishnavijagtapma2025/stock-market-analysis-python/report.md

 Gemini additionally proposed preliminary Random Forest and XGBoost configurations.
 The team re-ran models under multiple hyperparameter settings, evaluated model stability across specifications, and removed unstable configurations after empirical testing.

 ChatGPT explained why Ridge Regression requires feature scaling whereas tree-based models do not.
-The team independently tested Ridge Regression with and without `StandardScaler` before selecting the final scaled implementation, which ultimately achieved the strongest out-of-sample performance with an MSE of 803,025 INR², \( R^2 = 0.9870 \), and directional accuracy of 63.2%.
+The team independently tested Ridge Regression with and without `StandardScaler` before selecting the final scaled implementation,which ultimately achieved the strongest out-of-sample performance with an MSE of 1,182,816 INR², \( R^2 = 0.9815 \).

 ### Visualisation and Charts